-Our principal buyers of silver and gold doré produced from our La Colorada, Dolores, Manantial Espejo, Shahuindo, La Arena and Timmins mines, once refined, are international bullion banks and traders, except for the gold produced from La Colorada, which is sold to Maverix pursuant to the Maverix Gold Stream as discussed on page 22 herein.
-Silver and gold doré is delivered to refineries in Canada, Mexico, Germany, and the United States, and subsequently transferred to the accounts of our buyers.
+Our principal buyers of silver and gold doré produced from our La Colorada, Dolores, Manantial Espejo, Shahuindo, La Arena and Timmins mines, once refined, are international bullion banks and traders, except for the gold produced from La Colorada, which is sold to Maverix Metals Inc. ("Maverix") pursuant to the Maverix Gold Stream (as defined below) discussed on page 25 herein.
+Silver and gold doré is delivered to refineries in Canada, Mexico, Germany, Switzerland, and the United States, and subsequently transferred to the accounts of our buyers.